jackfranklin/doccy/README.md

 - `@returns {description}`
 - `@object {name}` - denotes a "containing" object (see above example, which is much clearer)

 ### TODO

 - allow options for changing Markdown formatting
-- make CLI tool take a glob or directory, and output a new MD file for each JS file it finds
 - add more keys
 - make a Grunt plugin
 - document programmatical usage